 California’s preeminent wine regions are both idyllic destinations where days are spent visiting wineries, biking the winding roads and savoring incredible food.
 Napa is the elegant, more exclusive option, with some of the most awarded restaurants.
 Sonoma, meanwhile, is more laid-back and can feel less sceney.

-Where to stay: In Napa, the current talk of the town is the Four Seasons Napa Valley, in Calistoga, which will welcome its first guests later this fall.
+Where to stay: In Napa, the current talk of the town is the Four Seasons Napa Valley, in Calistoga, which welcomed its first guests in Fall 2021.
 Expect spacious rooms with fireplaces and vineyard views, an on-site winery and two pools (one for families).
-Meadowood, long an Indagare member favorite, has reopened its southern portion, after much of the property was destroyed in wildfires.
-Nearby, the equally luxe Auberge du Soleil offers a relaxing romantic escape, with its outdoor pool looking out over the valley below.
+Meadowood, long an Indagare member favorite, currently has 36 elegant cottage and rooms open—a reduction from 50 following wildfire damage in 2020—with a full revamp and rebuild in the works.
+Nearby, the equally luxe Auberge du Soleil offers a relaxing romantic escape, with its outdoor pool looking over the valley below.

-Where to eat: French Laundry continues to be one of the world’s most lauded restaurants, and makes for a fabulous, pretense-free dinner experience.
+Where to eat: Now number 50 on the World’s 50 Best, SingleThread pays homage to Japanese tradition and cuisine, serving farm to table fare—their 5-acre farm supplies 70% of their produce.
+French Laundry continues to be one of the world’s most lauded restaurants and makes for a fabulous, pretense-free dinner experience.
 Reservations can be hard to come by.
+Due to wildfire damage, the ever-popular Restaurant at Meadowood remains closed.

 Driving Distance from San Francisco: Under two hours